Your electricity network company

 If your electricity meter is inside your property or behind closed gates, our meter reader will contact you to ask for access.
 The meter reader will only need access to your meter for a couple of minutes to take the reading.

-Yes, you can provide your own meter reading by phone or you can submit your reading online.
+Yes, you can provide your own meter reading by calling us on 08456 093030 or you can submit your reading online.

 Your keypad meter will be read by one of our meter readers.
-We work for all electricity suppliers.
+At NIE, we work on behalf of all electricity suppliers.

 No. Due to the volume of home visits that NIE meter readers carry out every day, it is impossible to provide specific appointments.
 If you are not at home when the meter reader calls, they will leave a card advising you if they will be back in the area.
 Alternatively you can submit your own reading online or by phone.